saimak/web-monitoring-elk/README.md

-# web-monitroring-elk
+# web-monitoring-elk
 This does monitoring of web application using ELK, all running in containers.

 Build containers for elk and web application using command `docker-compose up` .
-Images being used are : `sebp\elk` and `nginx-filebeat`
+Images being used are : `sebp\elk` and `saimak/nginx-filebeat`

 This will bring ELK listening at ports: 5601, 9200, 5044 and Nginx at 8080